 - Is the main conference room light and airy?
 If the delegates are going to be in there all day is there enough space for them to move around.
-Can they all see the screen /presenters clearly?
+Can they all see the screen /presenters?

-- How does the venue flow.
+- How does the venue flow?
 Will your delegates be able to move around the venue easily between sessions, break-outs and refreshments?
-Is the venue so big your group may not get attention from the staff or too small that the staff can’t handle the number of guests you have.
-The overall size of the venue, not just meeting rooms, is important too.
+Is the venue so big your group may not get attention from the staff or too small that the team can’t handle the number of guests you have?
+The overall size of the venue, not just meeting rooms, is essential too.

-- Don’t get side tracked by parts of the venue that you won’t use.
-Yes the venue may look wonderful for a wedding and the sales person will want to show you that picturesque view but that isn’t what you are there for.
+- Don’t get sidetracked by parts of the venue that you won’t use.
+Yes the venue may look fantastic for a wedding, and the salesperson will want to show you that picturesque view, but that isn’t what you are there for.